 What do you mean by “hemp supplements”?

 By now, most of us understand that industrial hemp and marijuana both come from the same plant, cannabis.
 However, industrial hemp, while containing concentrated levels of CBD, has very low amounts of THC (the chemical that induces intoxicating effects in marijuana) and cannot get you “high.”
 HHO provides lots of informative articles if you’re interested in hemp vs marijuana.
-They can help provide some clarification for you, if need be.
+They can help provide some clarification for you if need be.
 This being said, industrial hemp provides you with high amounts of CBD for a healthy and effective alternative to medical marijuana.

 So what about regular hemp?
 This is where there might be some uncertainty about CBD oil and hemp oil.
 This very topic had the Hemp Industries Association recently releasing a statement on the differences between them.
 From this statement, we can see that CBD oil is made from what is known as “industrial hemp.”
 This is produced from the flowers and stalks of the plant, which are up to 15% CBD (that is, 150,000 parts per million (ppm)).
 Hemp oil, however, is derived from pressing hemp seeds, which only contain, on average, 25 ppm.
-We now understand that industrial hemp oil and hemp oil, while both containing very low levels of THC, have widely differing amounts of CBD content.
+Industrial hemp oil and hemp oil, while both containing very low levels of THC, have widely differing amounts of CBD content.

-Have we got it down, now?
 CBD oils or supplements, also known as “industrial hemp” are, of course, high in CBD and are great alternatives to medical marijuana.
 Non-CBD oils or supplements, also known as “hemp seed oil” or just “hemp oil,” are natural and nutritional essential oils and seeds.
 For the sake of this article, we’ll call anything referring to industrial hemp “CBD supplements” and anything referring to hemp seed or hemp oil “non-CBD supplements.”

 This may be an overwhelming amount of variety, but keep in mind that you want to sort through the products based on your personal needs and what is going to fit into your lifestyle.
-Therefore, feel free to discard certain products that don’t work for you, and mix and match where it’s necessary and healthy for you.